John Gregson

 Harold Thomas Gregson (15 March 1919 – 8 January 1975), known professionally as John Gregson, was an English actor of stage, television and film, with 40 credited film roles.
 He was best known for his crime drama and comedy roles.

 Gregson was credited in 40 films between 1948 and 1971, and on television from 1960 until his death.
-He was often cast as a police inspector or as a navy or army officer, or in comedy roles in Ealing and other British films.
+He was often cast as a police inspector or as a navy or army officer, or in comedy roles in British films.
+Filmink magazine called him "a very under-rated star of this period."

 Biography

 Early life and military service

 Born in Liverpool of Irish descent, Gregson grew up in the city's Wavertree area, where he was educated at Greenbank Road Primary School and later at St Francis Xavier's College, Liverpool.
 He left school at 16, working first for a telephone company, then for Liverpool Corporation, as the city council was then known, before the Second World War.
 During this time, Gregson became interested in amateur dramatics, joining first the local Catholic church theatre group at St Anthony's in Mossley Hill.

 When war broke out, Gregson was called up and joined the Royal Navy as a sailor on minesweepers.
 At one point, his minesweeper was torpedoed and he was rescued from the sea with a knee injury.